Academic Writing

 Moreover, the pronoun should refer to the antecedent explicitly to avoid creating ambiguity for the readers.
 Writers must ensure that pronouns and their antecedents are clearly aligned.

-Wrongly Integrated Quotes
+Wrongly Integrated Quotes:

 Quotations and references from authentic academic sources are the essence of academic writing and validate the professionalism and expertise of the writer.
 There are many ways to include direct/indirect quotes in your content.